adrianp2021/SEI-Project-3/README.md

 ## Functionality

-* Register & login
+* Register & login.

-* Separate page for creating gods, i.e., Deus register
+* Separate page for creating gods, i.e., Deus register.

-* Ability to search gods, or by categories
+* Ability to search gods, or by categories.

-* Ability to add, edit or delete comments
+* Ability to add, edit or delete comments.

-* Scrolling comments on the homepage
+* Scrolling comments on the homepage.

-* Functionality to populate url depending on the sex, e.g., thea for female, theo for male
+* Functionality to populate url depending on the sex, e.g., thea for female, theo for male.

-* Modals for the TheoiScore, how to write a useful review
+* Modals for the TheoiScore, how to write a useful review.

-* From the UI perspective, ability to see the god by name rather than by id
+* From the UI perspective, ability to see the god by name rather than by id.

 ## Assigning the workload